stacks-network/docs/_develop/zero_to_dapp_4.md

 <p><img class="uk-align-center" src="images/tshirt-blank.png" alt=""></p>
 </div>

-## Funding your DApp with application mining
+## Understand application mining

-App.co accepts submissions from all decentralized protocols such as Ethereum, Blockstack, and many others.
-Only applications that integrate Blockstack authentication, use GAI storage, and which are accessible to review can participate in application mining.

 {% include intro-appmining.md %}

 {% include payout-appmining.md %}

-You are going to make a practice submission using the Animal Kingdom sample.

-## Submit your Animal Kingdom to App.co
+## Add your Animal Kingdom to App.co

+App.co accepts applications from all decentralized protocols such as Ethereum, Blockstack, and many others.
+When you add an app, it is not automatically eligible for application mining, you must submit it using an another procedure.
+You can also submit an application for app mining but not add it to App.co.

-In this section, you submit your Animal Kingdom to the **Blockstack Sample Application** on App.co.
-Apps in this category aren't eligible for app mining, but they do earn a limited edition a Zero to DApp t-shirt.
+In this section, you add your Animal Kingdom to the **Blockstack Sample Application** category on App.co.
+Adding your Animal Kingdom app to this category earns you a limited edition a Zero to DApp t-shirt.
 Only submit your sample application if you have deployed the application on the internet.
 This allows us to confirm you completed the tutorial.

-{% include note.html content="You can submit more
-than one example, only your first submission receives a t-shirt." %}
+You can submit more than one example, only your first submission receives a t-shirt.

+To add an app, do the following:

 1. In your browser, navigate to <a href="https://app.co/" target="\_blank">the App.co website</a>.
 2. Choose **Add your app** option from the menu.